speakleash/freedcamp_client/README.md

 2. Retrieve a Task

-Call the get_task method with the desired liat_group_name to retrieve the next task from that group.
+Call the get_task method with the desired list_group_name to retrieve the next task from that group.
 This method returns next task from a given list which is not assigned and not started.
 None returned if task not found.

 3. Task Operations: